Arizona Counseling License Requirements

 Licensed Independent Substance Abuse Counselor (LISAC)

-There are three types of substance abuse counseling licensure issued by the Arizona State Board of Behavioral Health Examiners: Licensed Substance Abuse Technician (LSAT), Licensed Associate Substance Abuse Counselor (LASAC), and Licensed Independent Substance Abuse Counselor (LISAC).
-Each stage has different education and work experience requirements, but the minimum education required to earn licensure is an associate’s degree.
-The highest level of licensure, Licensed Independent Substance Abuse Counselor, requires a master’s degree with coursework in substance abuse theory and intervention and a 300-hour practicum.
-LISAC licensure also requires a successful score in the IC&RC Advanced Alcohol and Drug Counselor exam, an Association of Addiction Professionals exam at Level II or above, or the National Board for Certified Counselors (NBCC) Master Addictions Counselors exam.
-The path to becoming a LISAC is:
+There are three types of substance abuse counseling licenses issued by the Arizona State Board of Behavioral Health Examiners: Licensed Substance Abuse Technician (LSAT), Licensed Associate Substance Abuse Counselor (LASAC), and Licensed Independent Substance Abuse Counselor (LISAC).
+Each type has different education and corresponding work experience requirements, but the minimum education required to earn licensure is an associate’s or bachelor’s degree from a program accredited by the National Addiction Studies Accreditation Commission (NASAC) or the equivalent.
+The highest level of license, the LISAC, requires a master’s degree or higher from a NASAC-accredited program or the equivalent.
+Substance abuse counselor licensure also requires a successful score on one of the exams from the International Certification and Reciprocity Consortium (IC&RC), NAADAC, the Association of Addiction Professionals, or the National Board for Certified Counselors (NBCC).
+The path to becoming a substance abuse counselor in Arizona is, in general:

 Other Substance Abuse Counseling Credentials Offered in Arizona